endguy/phpvcard/README.md

 # phpvcard
-PHP Plugin to create vCard
+PHP Plugin to create downloadable vCards in vcf format